cncf/kubernetes-community-days/README.md

 All event data is kept in the [`content/events`](./content/events) directory.
 To add your Kubernetes Community Days event to this site:

-1. Add a new [Markdown](https://www.markdownguide.org) file to `content/events`.
-The name of the file should be `YEAR-CITY.md`, all lowercase with hyphens in place of spaces.
-So if you're doing an event in 2020 in Pittsburgh, name it `2020-pittsburg.md`.
+1. Create a new directory under `content/events` with the name `YEAR-city`.
+So an event in Jakarta in the year 2025 would have the directory name `2025-jakarta`.

+1. In that created directory, add a new [Markdown](https://www.markdownguide.org) filed named `_index.md`.

-2. Add a header to the file that looks like this:
+1. Add a header to the file that looks like this:

     ```yaml
     ---